Timing and Structure

 The aims of the course are to:

-- Build on the Part IA Materials course to extend understanding of the relationships between processing, microstructure and properties.
+- Build on the Part IA Materials course to extend understanding of:

 As specific objectives, by the end of the course students should be able to: